jackal092927/jackal092927.github.io/_teaching/2025-fall-cs513-rutgers.md

 - All homework must be written in LaTeX and submitted as compiled PDF files
 - No late homework will be accepted
 - The lowest homework score will be dropped from the final grade calculation
 - Both midterm and final exams are closed book.
 The final exam is cumulative.
+You are allowed to bring a handwritten letter-size "cheat sheet".

 <!--
 ## Grading Policy